About the Program

 - We provide a full-service approach to legal education.

-- We are constantly re-designing our course offerings to meet the interests of students and the needs of the job market.
+- Consistently reviews and updates course offerings to meet the interests of students and the needs of the job market.

 - We offer courses year-round with evening and Saturday options.